World War II U.S. Military Sex Education: Pamphlets

-Many commanding officers told their men "just because you have the desire is no reason why you must give in to it.
-Sex relations in the military should be kept for marriage."
-The Army and Navy wanted to make a dramatic statement to scare lower ranking personnel by saying: "Between people who aren't married they often lead to shame, sorrow and diseases.
-The public knows this so well that laws forbid sex relations between persons not married to each other.
-Good morals limit these sex relations to marriage".

 Training films

-By 1941 many of the sex education materials had been created by the Public Health Service.
+By 1941, many of the sex education materials had been created by the Public Health Service.
 Hollywood produced motion picture films that showed men exactly how to play safe and what to do if they caught syphilis or gonorrhea.
 Later on these films were made available for wider distribution by the nation's various state and local health departments.

 Wet dreams and masturbation

-In the 1940s personnel were taught that a wet dream is when the sex gland fills up with sperm and overflows while a man is asleep.
+In the 1940s, personnel were taught that a wet dream is when the sex gland fills up with sperm and overflows while a man is asleep.
 This may happen several times a month or only once or twice in several months.
 Many medical officers taught their personnel that a wet dream is normal for men and that they needed to take extra precautions against doctors that may try to mislead them into buying their fake cures.

 During World War II, masturbation was defined as having the same effect on the body as a wet dream.
 "Although a childish habit, it does no real harm and does not lead to insanity.
 If you have this unfortunate habit, try to control it as a matter of pride."

 Venereal diseases

-In World War II venereal disease was a serious problem for the US Army and Navy.
+In World War II, venereal disease was a serious problem for the US Army and Navy.
 In some hospitals one out of eight men had contracted some form of venereal disease.
 Two of the worst venereal diseases known to the Medical Department during the Second World War were gonorrhea and syphilis.
 Consequently the majority of treatment and awareness programs had great emphasis on these two infections in particular.